microsoft/lst-bench/core/metrics/app/README.md

 ```

 ### 3. Install Dependencies
-Install the the necessary packages specified in the requirements.txt using pip:
+Install the necessary packages specified in the requirements.txt using pip:

 ```bash
 pip install -r requirements.txt